 | 5 min read

 In the restaurant district of Ixelles lies a real little gem.
-What was once a ironmonger's shop has now been transformed into a fancy restaurant in Art Deco style, with several decorative accents that have up to now been preserved from the old shop have been preserved.
-Thanks to its romantic setting, it's a great place to take your girlfriend/boyfriend out for date-night.
+What was once a ironmonger's shop has now been transformed into a fancy restaurant in Art Deco style, with several decorative accents that have up to now been preserved from the old shop.
+Thanks to its romantic setting, it's a great place to take your lover out on date-night.

 The first thing that catches the eye when you enter the restaurant is the big, round clock above the stairs.
 This wasn't part of the former interior, but it is definitely an original and fitting gimmick.
 Your eye will follow the narrow stairs up to the second floor where on the balcony, small tables are lined up next to a wall made up from hardwood drawers dating back to the hardware shop from 1903.